scipy-conference/scipy_proceedings/papers/shammamah_hossain/shammamah_hossain.rst

 The Dash Bio Ideogram component is built on top of the :code:`ideogram.js` library [Ideo]_, and includes features like annotations, histograms, and homology (see
 Fig. :ref:`ideo`).
-Annotations can be made to different portions of each chromosome and displayed in the form of bands, and relationships between different chromosomes can be highlighted by using the homology feature to connect a region on one chromosome to a region on another
+Annotations can be made to different segments of each chromosome and displayed in the form of bands, and relationships between different chromosomes can be highlighted by using the homology feature to connect a region on one chromosome to a region on another